 Lunch at Muonio

-In the next morning of our road trip, we continued driving to the North.
-On the route E8 close to the Finland - Sweden border, we were able to see Sweden almost all the time.
+On the next morning of our road trip, we continued driving to the North.
+On the route E8 close to Finland - Sweden border, we were able to see Sweden almost all the time.
 Normally, it would be allowed to cross the border to Sweden anywhere but during our holiday, Finland had border restrictions lifted because of the pandemic.

-Full Day Stop at Kilpisjärvi
+Arrival at Kilpisjärvi

 We visited also Lake Kilpisjärvi, Tshahkal Waterfall and Kilpis Center.
-If we would have had a little more time, we would absolutely have visited 3-country Cairn.
+If we would have had a little more time, we would have visited 3-country Cairn.
 A short boat ride would have taken us to a point where it is possible to step into Finland, Sweden and Norway at the same time.

 After the full day in Kilpisjärvi, we crossed the border from Finland to Norway.
 There was not any kind of border inspection even though we exited European Union.
 It took about 2 and half hours more to reach Tromso.
 Roads on the Norway side were in good condition but they were curvy.
-Careful driving is absolutely needed.
+Careful driving is needed.

 Use Booking.com to find hotels all over the world.